 Throw in a Night Light feature, as well as the ability to use REMI as a Bluetooth speaker, and you have a real versatile sleep trainer, baby monitor, and more all rolled into one.

-REMI - The Best Ok to Wake Children Clock - 2 Way Walkie Talkie - Night Light & Sound Machine - mp3 and Streaming Music Speaker - Sleep Trainer - Sleep Tracker -Time-to-Rise Face - Blue
+REMI - The Best Ok to Wake Children Clock - Sleep Trainer - Sleep Tracker - Audio Baby Monitor - Night Light & White Noise Sound Machine - mp3 and Streaming Music Speaker - Time-to-Rise Face - Blue

 The Cutest: Mirari OK to Wake! ($25)